pricesmith/ssof-automation/README.md

 ### Difficulties in learning with assumed use cases.

+- i like to be big picture but also strive to be a better overall engineer

 ### NVD Client

 - impl architecture is restricted by use case knowledge (i.e. how it will be used in automation (e.g. how info will be passed in)) and knowledge of python.